 At the time of New Super Mario Bros.‘s release in 2006, it had been a good long while – almost 15 years – since the plucky moustachioed hero had put on his platforming overalls (the side-scrolling variety, to be precise); aside from a variety of remakes and re-releases on the Game Boy Advance, home console outings were limited exclusively to a 3D space, with 2004’s Super Mario Sunshine being the only mainline title in the Super Mario series to release on the platform.
 The system’s other offerings consisted of a wide variety of spin-offs, covering everything from baseball to dancing – it could be said that Mario was as popular as ever, but the direction that Nintendo were taking with the series was straying further away from the core Super Mario concepts established in 1985 that had helped lift the titular character to his iconic status.
 With this in mind, New Super Mario Bros. was envisioned as a title that would bring the series back to its roots, offering up some authentic platforming fan-service for those who favoured a more traditional 2D Mario.

-New Super Mario Bros. was a title which, in principal, aimed to serve as a re-invention of the plumber’s earliest adventures, drawing inspiration and elements from many highlights across the series’s history.
+New Super Mario Bros. was a title which, in principal, aimed to serve as a re-invention of the plumber’s earliest adventures, drawing ideas from many highlights across the series’s history.
 Influence from the likes of Super Mario Bros.
 3, Super Mario World, Super Mario 64, Yoshi’s Island and of course, the original Super Mario Bros. can be observed throughout, with these elements collectively used to build a game both nostalgia-invoking whilst feeling fresh – a true ‘best of’ Mario title.

 Since 1986 Mario and his brother Luigi had picked up a fair few new tricks; wall jumping and somersaults had emerged as a result of the dynamic duo’s leap into 3D for the first time, their diversified moveset a result of more complex, well-crafted environments that accommodated a wide mixture of approaches to completion.
 To see some of these skills adapted into a 2D setting would prove to be a real treat for seasoned players, offering an optional degree of technicality to traversing each stage that those with skills or experience would easily be able to take advantage of, without becoming overbearing and allowing for a more methodical approach to still be taken.